vibbits/training-material/topics/git-introduction/tutorials/3_first_commit/tutorial.md

 ---

 # 1. Routine usage
-As mentioned in the first chapter, there are three conceptual areas in Git.
+As mentioned in the first chapter, there are three conceptual areas in Git: the development area, the staging area and the commit repository.
+The routine usage is depicted in the figure below.
 When we want to save a file from the development area on our computer to the commit repository, we'll always have to add it to the staging area first, before we can commit it.
 The usual routine looks like this:

 ```
 git add <file>